No new positive COVID-19 cases in tri-county area

 — Potter County has remained the same with four reported cases.

-In nursing and personal care homes, there are 5,026 resident cases of COVID-19, and 572 cases among employees, for a total of 5,598 at 396 distinct facilities in 38 counties.
-Of total deaths, 796 have occurred in residents from nursing or personal care facilities.
+In nursing and personal care homes, there are 5,337 resident cases of COVID-19, and 617 cases among employees, for a total of 5,954 at 407 distinct facilities in 39 counties.
+Out of the total deaths, 845 have occurred in residents from nursing or personal care facilities.

 A total of 132,323 patients have tested negative to date.